 Put yourself in remote employees’ shoes

 We understand that the life of a remote employee can feel disconnected and lonely.
-Luckily, there are many ways to communicate and engage with these employees and make them feel like they’re part of the family.
+Luckily, there are many ways to communicate information and engage with these employees and make them feel like they’re part of the family.
 Remember, when coming up with creative ways to engage your remote employees, put yourself in their shoes.
-What other creative ways can you think of or have you done to engage your remote employees?
+What other creative ways can you think of or have you done to communicate with your employees?